chobbs/ARM-Templates/README.md

-# Elasticsearch Azure Marketplace offering
+# InfluxEnterpise Azure Marketplace offering

 This repository consists of: